 You also have the right to object where we are processing your personal data for direct marketing purposes.
 In some cases, we may demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms.

-You have the right to request that we suspend processing your personal data, but hold it for you, in the event the personal data we hold is inaccurate, the processing is unlawful or we no longer need the personal data.
-Once the processing is restricted, we will only continue to process your personal data if you consent or we have another legal basis for doing so.
+You have the right to request that we suspend processing your personal data, but hold it for you.
+In the event the personal data we hold is inaccurate, the processing is unlawful or we no longer need the personal data.
+We will only continue to process your personal data if you consent or we have another legal basis for doing so.

 You have the right to access information held about you and any access request will usually be free of charge.
-We will endeavour to provide information in a format requested, but we may charge you a reasonable fee for additional copies.
+We will endeavour to provide information in a format requested.
+However, we may charge you a reasonable fee for additional copies.

 You have the right to receive a copy of your personal data which you gave to us.
 The copy will be provided in a commonly used and machine-readable format.
 You can also have it transmitted directly from us to another data controller, where technically possible.